-How might we design better “Settings” for the administrators so they have more control and be more efficient in managing their teams?
+How might we design better “Settings” for administrators so they have more control and can be more efficient in managing their teams?

-Compared to the Video Maker and the video listing pages, the Account Settings were less accessed by the users; However, with the change in the company business needs and the release of the new HTML5 Video Maker, Vyond decided to redesign the account pages.
-I along with a UX designer and a UI designer, we set off to improve the user experience of the Settings Design..
+Compared to the Video Maker and the Video pages, the Account Settings was less accessed by the users, it did not get the attention and was overlooked.
+However, with the change in the company business needs and the release of the new HTML5 Video Maker, Vyond decided to redesign the Settings screens.
+I, along with a UX designer and a UI designer, set off to improve the user experience of the Settings design.

 Head of Design

-02 Create reusable and flexible UI components for future growth
+02 To create reusable and flexible UI components for future growth

-03 Update and standardise the Account Settings UI with Vyond's design system
+03 To update and standardize the Account Settings UI with Vyond's design system

-04 Enable administrators to delete account/ transfer content to a different account
+04 To enable administrators to delete accounts/ transfer content to a different account

-05 Update the Settings visual design so that it reflects the new Vyond brand
+05 To update the Settings visual design so that it is aligned with the new Vyond brand image

-One of Vyond's objectives is to become a professional video production tool for team collaborations.
-So I refer to indirect competitors such as Slack, Goggle and Zendesk for enterprise Account Settings inspirations.
+One of Vyond's objectives is to provide a professional video production tool for team collaborations.
+So I referred to indirect competitors such as Slack, Goggle and Zendesk for enterprise Account Settings inspirations.

-We reviewed their navigations and information architectures so that we gained insights on how to better structured and grouped the settings.
+We reviewed their navigations and information architectures so that we gained insights into better structure and grouping of the Settings.

-First we did an audit of the overall Settings features.
-Then we conducted Card Sorting exercises to help organising navigation and content of the Settings pages.
+First, we did an audit of the overall Settings features.
+Then we conducted Card Sorting exercises to help to organize the navigation and content of the Settings pages.

-By analyzing and comparing the results, my UX colleague, Lulu Yang finalized the Sitemap and we obtained an idea of the structure of the Settings design.
+By analyzing and comparing the results, my UX colleague, Lulu Yang finalized the sitemap and we got a hold of the structure of the Settings design.

-With the researches and insights, we started to explore the design solutions.
+Having conducted researches and obtained insights, we started to explore the design solutions.
 Lulu created low-fidelity wireframes for discussions and we agreed on the main design directions:

 Inline Edit design pattern kept the page clean and scannable.
-The user stayed in the "Read" mode unless he clicked on the "Edit" buttons and made changes to the settings.
+The user would stay in the "Read" mode unless he/she clicked the "Edit" buttons and made changes to the settings.

 We showed the initial wireframes to the design team.
-Getting the confidence from their feedback, I dived deeper more on the UI side with medium fidelity mockups on Sketch; whereas Lulu developed more on the wireframe flows.
+Their feedback was positive, and now having more confidence, I dived deeper more into the UI side with medium-fidelity mockups on Sketch; whereas Lulu focused more on the wireframe flows.

 A clickable prototype was created in XD to test how the "Settings" component worked.
 We showed it to the developers and the design team for usability testing.
 We identified some usability issues and gained some useful feedbacks.

-01 Having both “Cancel” button and the top right “Close” icon are confusing
+01 Having both the “Cancel” button and the “Close” icon at the top right was confusing.

-02 User found it annoying if he wanted to edit multiple settings.
-He had to close one block first before opening another.
+02 Users found it annoying when he/she had to close one block first before opening another, if he/she wanted to edit multiple settings.

 03 What if the user closed the block without saving the setting?

-I began to define components and push them to the UI library for uses across the Account Settings experience.
+I began to define components and push them to the UI library for use across the Account Settings experience.

 The "Settings" and "Table" were new components.
 I ensured that they fitted within the existing Vyond design system.

-The components were broken down into smallest reusable units.
+The components were broken down into the smallest reusable units.
 All states and interactions were defined.

 The Setting pages had numerous features.
-There were lots of tables, form input, dropdown, buttons, notifications etc. With a set of reusable UI components, UX designer could quickly prototype and propose different solutions.
+There were lots of tables, form inputs, dropdowns, buttons, notifications etc. With a set of reusable UI components, UX designers could quickly create prototype and propose different solutions.

 In the end, we were able to come up with a scalable architecture for the Settings design.

-In this project we toke a more agile approach in product development.
-We hosted weekly team meetings to review the design process, everyone including the product owner, engineers, UX designer and copy writer were brought in to review the UX directions and UI components for the project.
+In this project, we adopted a more agile approach in product development.
+We hosted weekly team meetings to review the design process, where everyone including the product owner, engineers, UX designer and copywriter wwere brought in to review the UX directions and UI components for the project.
 The engineering team was very agile and cooperative in testing out the components.

-This was important because we got to validate and test the designs early with engineers.
-I learned that It helps to implement the design system to the product from the beginning and make it part of the workflow.
+This was important because we got to validate and test the designs at an early stage with engineers.
+I have learned that It helped to implement the design system to the product from the beginning and made it part of the workflow.

-What I learned was that being a designer meant open to changes and being resilient.
+What I have learned is that being a designer means being resilient and open to changes.

-There were times when engineers pushed back our design.
-For instance, for the responsive data table, at first we want to transform the table into "Card" views, but after discussing with the engineers, due to time consumption and technical requirements, we decided to go with a more straightforward and MVP approach -horizontal scrolling.
+There were times when engineers pushed back against our design.
+For instance, for the responsive data table, at first, I wanted to transform the table into a "Card" view, but after discussions with the engineers and considering the time and technology required, we decided to go with simple horizontal scrolling - a more straightforward and MVP approach.

-This was a bit hard to take at first, but then I learned to focus on what really bring values to the user's experience and tried to simplify and let go of the obsessions for perfections.
+This was a bit hard to accept at first, as a user experience designer, I wanted to create an optimal experience, but then I have learned to focus on what really adds value to the user and the business.
+I have learned to let go of the obsessions for perfection.